bongiozzo/musica_mustdie/output/band_widow.md

 # Widow

-Дискография
+## Дискография

-"Midnight Strikes" 2003, Heavy Metal
+### "Midnight Strikes" 2003, Heavy Metal

+1 - The Pleasure of Exorcism
+2 - Witch Way
+3 - Angel Sin
+4 - Night Child
+5 - Inside the Sign
+6 - No Stone Unturned
+7 - Empire of Thorns
+8 - Reunion

-"On Fire" 2005, Heavy Metal
+### "On Fire" 2005, Heavy Metal

+1. An American Werewolf in Raleigh
+2. The Preacher's Daughter
+3. Here to Stay
+4. Re-Animate Her
+5. Sinderella
+6. Not Alone
+7. Dead End
+8. Misstery
+9. Family Affair
+10. I'll Bury You Alive

-"Nightlife" 2007, Heavy Metal
+### "Nightlife" 2007, Heavy Metal

+1. First Born  03:47
+2. We Will Meet Again  04:40
+3. Beware the Night  03:44
+4. Teachers Pet  03:56
+5. Cult of Life  04:49
+6. I’ll Make You a Star  03:30
+7. At the End  04:07
+8. Beauty Queen  04:57
+9. Night Life  04:56
+10. Ain’t Talkin' 'Bout Love (Van Halen Cover)
+11. I Stole Your Love (Kiss Cover)

-"Life's Blood" 2011, Heavy Metal
+### "Life's Blood" 2011, Heavy Metal

+1. Lady Twilight	04:09
+2. In Dreams	04:49
+3. Take Hold of the Night	03:39
+4. Another Fallen Angel	05:10
+5. Embrace It	04:23
+6. Behind the Light	03:26
+7. The Burning Ones	03:12
+8. Live Beyond	05:01
+9. Judgment Day	03:46
+10. I Scream for Ice Queen	04:17
+11. Remembering	03:45
+12. The One I Know	02:50

-"Carved in Stone" 2016, Heavy Metal
+### "Carved in Stone" 2016, Heavy Metal

+1. Burning Star
+2. Carved in Stone
+3. Another Time and Place
+4. Wisdom
+5. Time on Your Side
+6. Borrowed Time
+7. And We Are One
+8. Anomaly
+9. Live by the Flame
+10. Of the Blood, We Bind
+11. Nighttime Turn
+12. Let It Burn

 ## Отношения с другими группами